 Project Timeline Considerations: The turnaround time for projects designed by the Office of Communications and printed by an outside vendor is a minimum of four weeks (20 working days).
 Larger projects will require more time.
 Projects designed by an outside vendor require a longer turnaround time.

 The Angelina College website (www.angelina.edu) is managed by the Office of Communications and reflects the mission, goals, and values of the College.
-Each division is responsible for its own web content, subject to approval by the Coordinator of Communications.
+Each division or unit is responsible for its own web content, subject to approval by the Communications Manager.
 Instructors and students are not permitted to create and maintain private websites that represent Angelina College or its programs and services.

 To request content changes on the Angelina College website, complete the Webpage Change Request Form.